December 22, 2024

 EU provisionally approves strict due diligence measures for cryptocurrencies to tackle money laundering

-Eu Provisionally Agrees Tough Crypto Due Diligence Measures To Combat Money Laundering
+EU Provisionally Agrees Tough Crypto Due Diligence Measures to Combat Money Laundering

 Policymakers in the European Union on Wednesday reached a provisional deal on parts of a comprehensive regulatory package to combat money laundering that will force all crypto firms to run due diligence on their customers.